ibm-cloud-docs/RegistryImages/ibmliberty/index.md

 {:screen: .screen}
 {:pre: .pre}
 {:table: .aria-labeledby="caption"}
+{:codeblock: .codeblock}
+{:tip: .tip}
+{:download: .download}

-# Getting started with the **ibmliberty** image
+# Getting started with the `ibmliberty` image
 {: #ibmliberty}

-The IBM® WebSphere® Application Server Liberty \(**ibmliberty**\) images are supplied for {{site.data.keyword.containerlong_notm}}.
+The IBM® WebSphere® Application Server Liberty \(`ibmliberty`\) images are supplied for {{site.data.keyword.containerlong_notm}}.
 {:shortdesc}

 ## How it works
 {: #how_it_works}

-You can use an **ibmliberty** image as a parent to create your own image and deploy your own WAR, EAR, or OSGi apps based on Java in an IBM WebSphere Application Server Liberty container.
+You can use an `ibmliberty` image as a parent to create your own image and deploy your own WAR, EAR, or OSGi apps based on Java in an IBM WebSphere Application Server Liberty container.
 {:shortdesc}

 ## What is included